Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Relational Hypersequent Calculi

-The rules for the calculus RK, sound and complete for~K, are found in table \ref{table:RHS}.
+The rules for the calculus RK, sound and complete for~K, are found in table~\ref{table:RHS2}.
 To keep the subsequent proofs simple, we give only the logical rules for $\lnot$, $\land$, and~$\Box$.
-The rules for $\lor$ and $\rightarrow$ are as usual, and rules for $\Diamond$ are symmetrical to those for~$\Box$.
+(The rules for $\lor$ and $\to$ are as usual, and rules for $\Diamond$ are symmetrical to those for~$\Box$.)
+Below is an example proof in RK.

 Calculi for extensions of K are obtained by adding external structural rules, which each characterize a property of the accessibility relation.
-The structural rules and resulting calculi are summarized in Tables \ref{table:RHS2} and~\ref{table:RHS3}.
+The structural rules and resulting calculi are summarized in Tables \ref{table:RHS} and~\ref{table:RHS3}.
+As usual, we write $\vdash_\mathrm{RX} H$ to mean that $H$ has a derivation in calculus~RX, where X is one of K, T, 4, B, D, S4, S5.\footnote{Note that we reverse the order of hypersequents in \cite{Parisi2017} to facilitate comparison with the linear nested sequents of \citet{Lellmann2015}.}

-Note that it is generally the case that these systems are modular: each external structural rule represents an axiom.
-However, this is not the case for the system RS5, as the EE rule does not only capture symmetry, but also transitivity.
+With the exception of RS5, these systems are modular: each external structural rule represents an axiom characteristic of a property of the accessibility relation.
+In the case of system RS5, the EE rule does not only capture symmetry, but also transitivity.
 This way of capturing S5 is equivalent to that of \citet{Restall2009}, but one may also straightforwardly replace the EE rule with Sym.
-The resultant calculus would be complete, but not cut-free complete.
+The resultant calculus would be complete \citep{Parisi2017}, but the simulation of sequent derivations in the hypersequent calculus uses cut.

 The semantics of relational hypersequents are given in terms of absence of counterexamples.